 How Much Do Endorsements Cost?

 Endorsements are an add-on to your current policy.
 Adding one is going to cost you a bit extra.
 But it usually isn’t too much more.
 The price varies based on which one(s) you select.
 It might also depend on the items that you’re trying to insure.
 More expensive items will cost you more to protect.
-While endorsements cost extra, they’re still a very useful tool to help cover any gaps in your policy.
+While extra coverage costs more, they’re still a very useful tool to help cover any gaps in your policy.

 It might also be a good idea to work with the insurer that’ll give you the best deal on your home insurance rates.
-You can find the best deal by gathering quotes from various insurers and comparing the rates you get from them.
-Doing this can help you pay less overall for insurance.
+You can find the best deal by gathering quotes from various providers and comparing the rates you get from them.
+Doing this can help you pay less overall for your policy.
 As a result, you’ll have more money on hand to add extra coverage, such as with endorsements or umbrella policies.

 Frequently Asked Questions

-Q: What is an endorsement on a homeowners insurance policy?
+What is an endorsement on a homeowners policy?

-A: A home insurance endorsement is an add-on to your policy.
-Endorsements help cover things that your policy normally wouldn’t.
+An endorsement is an add-on to your homeowners insurance policy.
+They help cover things that your policy normally wouldn’t.
 This includes disasters such as water backup and identity theft.
-An endorsement also helps replace expensive objects that might push your coverage limits.
-This is helpful if you have lots of jewelry, art, or other items that would cost a lot of money to replace.
+It also helps replace expensive objects that might push your coverage limits.
+This is helpful if you have jewelry, art, or other items that would cost a lot of money to replace.

-A: A home business endorsement applies the same amount of coverage that your normal policy provides to your business.
-This means that your home insurance policy would extend to your small business.
-Note that this is different than the business property endorsement, where it protects any property of your company that’s in your home.
+This applies the same amount of coverage that your normal policy provides to your business.
+This means that your homeowners insurance policy would extend to your small business.
+Note that this is different than the business property endorsement, where it protects any property of your company that’s in your house.